JesseKirk00/how-to-use-remote-desktop-within-azure-vms/README.md

 Enter the username and password for the VM.
 (These credentials were set when the VM was created) Click OK to connect.

-Step 5: Accept the Certificate
+Accept the Certificate
 You may receive a certificate warning.
 Check the box for Don't ask me again for connections to this computer and click Yes.

-Step 6: You're Connected!
+You're Connected!
 You should now be connected to your Azure VM via Remote Desktop.